Gugi264/quartz/content/index.md

 title: Welcome to my personal digital garden
 ---

-Well first of all: *What is a digital garden?*
+Well first of all: *What is a digital garden??*